-Whether you’re actively recruiting or already have a strong team in place, the spectre of employee turnover will lurk over 2022.
+Whether you’re actively recruiting or already have a strong team in place, the specter of employee turnover will lurk over 2022.
 Both from a sunk cost, as well as an opportunity cost problem, employee turnover will show its real hand in the next year.
-“Employee turnover costs on average 20-30% of the employees annual wage.
-It’s not just sunk costs, but opportunity costs." says Krista.
+“Employee turnover costs on average 20-30% of the employee's annual wage.
+It’s not just sunk costs, but opportunity costs," says Krista.
 "Team turnover is one of the few things that can literally halt your growth and success dead in its tracks."

 This is the first in a two-part article outlining Vetrina Group's perspective on what 2022 will look like for the cannabis industry.
 In part two, we will be looking into merchandising with our Director of Store Experience, Elyse Ranger, and marketing considerations with Marketing and Advertising consultant, Kathryn Long.